-(5) Color Picker builds upon the popular jQuery library [5] and lets a user pick a color by moving sliders depicting the intensities of red, blue and green.
+(5) Color Picker builds upon the popular jQuery library [4] and lets an end-user pick a color by moving sliders depicting the intensities of red, blue and green.
 We executed the entire benchmark (including all the supporting jQuery libraries) as a transaction and encoded an iblock that disallowed modifications to the innerHTML property of arbitrary nodes.